The Certificate in Spirituality (Carmelite Studies) is:

 - Intended for students who wish to explore and deepen their knowledge of the Carmelite tradition

-- Intended for students who have completed some of the modules of the Diploma in Carmelite Studies (accredited by the former Milltown Institute) who may request exemption from the equivalent modules in this programme
+- Intended for students who have completed some of the modules of the Diploma in Carmelite Studies (accredited by the former Milltown Institute) who may request exemption from the equivalent modules in this course

 - Delivered through the CIBI Website: www.cibi.ie

-- Both part-time or full-time certificate programme.
+- Both part-time or full-time certificate course.

 - Accredited as Special Purpose European Qualifications Framework level 6 awards by St Patrick’s College, Maynooth, Ireland

-The programme is informed by the normative disciplines of Roman Catholic Theology and is a means to study the Carmelite tradition at a formal academic level and to achieve a proficient level of competence in Carmelite History, Spirituality and Saints.
+The course is informed by the normative disciplines of Roman Catholic Theology and is a means to study the Carmelite tradition at a formal academic level and to achieve a proficient level of competence in Carmelite History, Spirituality and Saints.

-The programme is designed for individuals:
+The course is designed for individuals:

 - who wish to study the Carmelite tradition at third level (European Qualification Framework level 6).